Skip to content

 Architecture Overview

 The application uses a module-level exception pattern where business logic errors are represented by custom exception classes that extend core QuoinError classes.
-These exceptions are automatically caught by global handlers and converted to appropriate HTTP responses.
+These exceptions are automatically caught by global handlers and converted to RFC 9457 responses.

 graph LR